Chart Color Schemes

 Bringelly faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.9%, significantly lower than Greater Sydney's average of 38.0%.
-This disparity presents both a challenge and an opportunity for targeted education initiatives.
+This disparity presents both challenges and opportunities for targeted educational initiatives.
 Bachelor degrees are the most prevalent at 9.6%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.1%).
-Vocational credentials are also common, with 39.1% of residents aged 15 and above holding such qualifications - advanced diplomas at 7.9% and certificates at 31.2%.
+Trade and technical skills are prominent, with 39.1% of residents aged 15+ holding vocational credentials - advanced diplomas (7.9%) and certificates (31.2%).

 Frequently Asked Questions - Education